 Johnson & Johnson moved quickly to remove Tylenol from shelves, offered an exchange program for customers, ordered an internal investigation of its distribution process, promised full cooperation with government investigators and began to develop tamper-proof packaging.
 It later conducted a massive media campaign which re-introduced the product and distributed 80 million free coupons for it.

 The proactive and thorough plan worked.
 Within a year, Tylenol regained 80 percent of its former market share.
 This proactive response no doubt cost J & J a fortune but their focus on the long-term picture saved the Tylenol brand.
-Incidentally, over 30 years later, the murders remain unsolved.
+Incidentally, decades later, the murders remain unsolved.

 5- Listen Actively